 ･ Submarine volcanic eruptions;

 ･ Landslides near a coastline or at the bottom of the ocean; and

 ･ Submarine crustal deformations accompanying earthquakes.

-The special event includes sessions for tsunamis induced by coastal and submarine landslides and also multi-hazard risk analysis and modelling of various types of landslide disasters linked with other hazards.
+WLF5 organizes a special event for World Tsunami Awareness Day on 5 November 2021 during WLF5 in Room D. The special event includes sessions for tsunamis induced by coastal and submarine landslides and also multi-hazard risk analysis and modelling of various types of landslide disasters linked with other hazards.
 Japan suffered a catastrophic earthquake- and landslide- and tsunami disaster which killed more than 15,000 persons in 1792 in the Shimabara Peninsula, Kumamoto Prefecture and Amakusa islands.